sylvaindeschenes/sylvaindeschenes.github.io/readme.md

 ## Welcome to the Backstage of My Personal Website!

 This website is made by myself with love, powered by [Jekyll](https://jekyllrb.com), designed with [Boostrap](https://getbootstrap.com), hosted on [Gihthub Pages](https://pages.github.com) and served over [Cloudflare](https://www.cloudflare.com).

-**Disclaimer**: I'm really not considering myself as a coder but I've tried as much as possible to follow the web best practices.
+**Disclaimer**: I'm really not considering myself as a coder nor a designer but I've tried as much as possible to follow the web best practices.

 The options I have chosen during the creation of this website have been based on the following:

  - Free: The site, its hosting and all 3rd party services have to be at no cost (at least for personal usage).